 When macOS High Sierra is installed on an SSD, the drive is automatically converted to the APFS.
 Reports are coming in that the new macOS Mojave automatically converts not just SSDs but also hard drives to APFS when users upgrade from High Sierra to Mojave.

 As you know, Windows 11 and Windows 10 do not support APFS by default.
 We need to install third-party file system drivers to open files in APFS drives.
-The rule doesn’t apply if you have installed Windows in dual boot with macOS on a Mac using Boot Camp as the required file system drivers are automatically installed by Boot Camp.
+The rule doesn’t apply if you have installed Windows in dual boot with macOS on a Mac using Boot Camp, as the required file system drivers are automatically installed by Boot Camp.

 APFS for Windows by Paragon Software

 APFS for Windows by Paragon Software is one of the software that you can use to access APFS in Windows 11 and earlier versions.
-By installing APFS for Windows, you will be able to view, read and write drives formatted with APFS.
+By installing APFS for Windows, you will be able to view, read, and write drives formatted with APFS.

-MacDrive APFS another software around to help you access APFS formatted drives in Windows 11, Windows 10 and Windows 7.
+MacDrive APFS is another software around to help you access APFS formatted drives in Windows 11, Windows 10, and Windows 7.
 The catch, however, is that it can give you only read access to APFS drives.
 So, if you need both read and write access, Paragon APFS for Windows is the ideal solution for you.

 UFS Explorer Standard Access